Teresa Martinez

-Teresa Martinez is an American politician and Republican Majority Whip for the Arizona House of Representatives, serving the 16th legislative district.
+Teresa Martinez is an American politician serving the 16th legislative district in the Arizona House of Representatives.
 She was initially appointed to the seat in 2021 after incumbent Representative Bret Roberts resigned from office.
 In 2022, she was elected for a full term.

 Martinez was born and raised in Casa Grande, the heart of Pinal County.
 She is the oldest of 5 children and her dad was a miner at the San Manuel Mine.

-She has a long history working in politics, holding staff positions for two Members of Congress, Congressman Rick Renzi and Congressman Paul Gosar, and with the Arizona Secretary of State's office under Republican Michelle Reagan.
-She also previously worked as political director for the Arizona Republican Party.
+She has worked on the staffs for Congressmen Rick Renzi and Paul Gosar, and Arizona Secretary of State Michelle Reagan.
+She was political director for the Arizona Republican Party.

 Before getting into politics, Teresa worked as long-term substitute teacher at her alma mater Casa Grande Union High School for several years and at the Frito Lay factory in Casa Grande.

+In 2024, she criticized efforts by Democratic members of the Arizona legislature to legislate protections for abortion rights after the Republican-controlled Arizona Supreme Court ruled that a near-total abortion ban was in effect.
+She argued, "There is no reason to rush on this very important topic."